seanmerron/Retirement-Roadmap/README.md

 Create a free account on [Mint.com](http://Mint.com) and add all of your accounts (Banks, Loans, Credit Cards, Assets, Investments)
 -  This will give you a snapshot of your current net worth.
 Net worth is like your current financial health.
 It's like how your weight reflects your fitness.
 It's like your current score in a videogame.
 You'll see how far above or under water you are if you were to liquidate everything and we'll use this as a baseline to start improving on today.
 -  If you have multiple of the same types of accounts, try to consolidate them and close extra accounts to simplify account management.
 -  Be careful consolidating credit cards.
-Try to avoid balance transfer fees and and get everything to the lowest APR card.
+Try to avoid balance transfer fees and get everything to the lowest APR card.
 -  Move more expensive loans/balances to a home equity loan if you can get a lower rate.
 -  Rollover your retirement accounts to get them into one place by asking the destination company for the forms.
 -  Go to the budgets section in Mint and create the following categories with your monthly goals: